 By default an instance of

 The maximum payload size is 3.5 MB.
-If the resulting batch payload exceeds this limit, requests will be rejected with a 400 response code,
+Optimizely rejects requests with a 400 response code,

 The table lists other Optimizely Feature Experimentation functionality that may be triggered by using this class.